rclone/rclone/docs/content/docs.md

 Local address to bind to for outgoing connections.
 This can be an IPv4 address (1.2.3.4), an IPv6 address (1234::789A) or host name.
-If the host name doesn't resolve or resoves to more than one IP address it will give an error.
+If the host name doesn't resolve or resolves to more than one IP address it will give an error.

 ### --bwlimit=BANDWIDTH_SPEC ###